Maharashtra Cricket Association Stadium: Features

-2025 England Tour of India

-The 4th T20 International (T20I) match between India and England is scheduled for Friday, January 31, 2025, at 7:00 PM IST at the Maharashtra Cricket Association (MCA) Stadium in Pune.
-This match is part of a five-match T20I series between the two teams.

 ICC World Cup matches

 The Maharashtra cricket association stadium is scheduled to host 5 matches of 2023 ICC World Cup including India–Bangladesh on 19 October.
 It is the first time that the arena will host the world cup.
 It was in contention to host 2011 WC's games but was not able to do that due to construction delays.
 The city of Pune has hosted a game each in 1987 and 1996 World Cup between Sri Lanka–England and Kenya–West Indies respectively at the Swargate's Nehru stadium.